Special Educational Needs and Disabilities (SEND)

 - 1:1 or small group 'keeping safe' and travel training

 - A supervised and supported space for break and lunchtime

-We have an excellent team of teaching assistants and external support teachers with expertise in a wide range of SEND and disabilities.
-For students with statements/EHC plan or higher levels of SEND needs, we assign a TA keyworker who adds an additional layer of daily/weekly support to these students and their families.
+We have an excellent team of teaching assistants with expertise in a wide range of SEND and disabilities.
+For students with EHC plans or higher levels of SEND needs, we assign a TA keyworker who adds an additional layer of daily/weekly support to these students and their families.

 Our expertise covers: